How Does a Payment Gateway Work? Everything You Need to Know

 • Check things like transaction fees, security, how easy it is to set up, and if it works with your website.

-• Some popular choices are Stripe, PayPal, Amazon Pay, and PhonePe.
+• Some popular choices are Ezeepay.

 2. Set up a Merchant Account: